Free Audit

 What does SportsX actually do for my club?

 SportsX is an operational toolkit — not a legal service.
-It helps your club build and maintain the documentation workflows your counsel has recommended: collecting and archiving signed agreements, tracking coach and volunteer background check status, logging incidents with timestamps and witness signatures, maintaining AED inspection records, and generating audit-ready document bundles.
+It helps your club build and maintain the documentation workflows your counsel has recommended: collecting and archiving signed agreements, tracking coach and volunteer background check status, logging incidents with timestamps and witness signatures, maintaining AED inspection records, and generating audit-ready document bundles with blockchain-anchored hashes.

 Is SportsX available outside Ontario?

-SportsX currently serves Ontario youth sports clubs only.
+SportsX currently serves Ontario youth sports clubs.
 The platform's workflows are built around Ontario-specific legislation.
 Clubs operating in other provinces or jurisdictions should book a demo to discuss your situation and be notified when your region is supported.

 DON'T WAIT